This month we're celebrating all things female – from world renowned changemakers and artists to our personal heroines.

 Dallas offers plenty of inspiring events and attractions to learn something new, marvel in admiration and reflect on the meaningful contributions women have made in our society.

 1. Honor the women who have directly impacted your life by taking them to the Dallas Arboretum and Botanical Garden to enjoy the beauty of the Woman's Garden.
 Designed to celebrate the strength, courage, creativity and nurturing demeanor of women, the 1.8-acre garden is a great place to sit, reflect and share your appreciation for the lady in your life.
-After you take in the scenery and landscape, treat her to a nice brunch at Restaurant DeGolyer.
+After you take in the scenery and landscape, stroll through the Dallas Blooms (Feb 29-April 12) and treat her to a nice brunch at Restaurant DeGolyer.